Code-Institute-Submissions/web_studio/README.md

 Please note that, when testing locally, you won't receive a confirmation email after purchase, as the app is sending email after webhook from Stripe is sent, confirming the successful payment.

+And you will need to mark appointment as paid for from within the admin, as we are marking it as paid for after successful webhook from Stripe as well.